 - Academic and Social Programming adapted specifically to ambassador interest

 - Leadership Training

 - Leadership and Development Conference Opportunities free of charge (travel and room included)

 - Upon active participation and completion of program, an official letter of reference and recommendation will be provided

-The ultimate goal of the Ambassador program is to grant the opportunity for black male students to gain valuable leadership skills while granting them with professional development experiences.
+The Ambassador program gives black male students valuable leadership and professional development experiences.

 AAMI Freshmen Cohort Application Proccess

 Below, you'll find the online application for the 2018-2019 African American Male Initiative Freshmen Cohort which includes the three day summer IMPACT orientation on July 13th - 15th and the first-year African-American Male Perspectives Learning Community.

 ***IMPORTANT: If you are accepted for the AAMI Freshmen Cohort, you are automatically agreeing to participate in both the summer IMPACT orientation AND the African-American Male Perspectives first-year learning community; so please read the descriptions below before applying.***

 What is IMPACT?